Necessary and sufficient symmetries in Event-Chain Monte Carlo with generalized flows and Application to hard dimers: ECMC with Rotational flow

 From an algorithmic point of view and collision computations, it may however be easier to work with a parametrization directly based on the rotation center.
 We then set $\bm{v}=(l, \gamma,i)\in\mathbb{R}\times\{-1,1\}\times\{1,\dots,N\}$ to fix the rotation center ($\bm{x}_i + l\bm{\delta}_\perp(\theta_i)$) and sign ($\gamma=+1,-1$ for respectively anticlockwise, clockwise), so that,

 leading to the following mapping to $\bm{e}_\pm$ for the $i$-th dimer,

-which can be used to implement $Q_b$, as previously mentioned.
-For both parametrization, checking that the flow is uniform-ideal ($\langle\nabla,\bm{\phi}\rangle=0$) is straightforward.
+Such mapping can be used to implement $Q_b$, as previously mentioned.
+First, the vector $\bm{e}_+$ or $\bm{e}_-$, depending on which monomer is involved in a collision, is reampled.
+Then the resampled values $l',\gamma',i'$ are obtained using (\ref{eq:mapping_e}).
+For both parametrization, checking that the flow is uniform-ideal ($\langle\nabla,\bm{\phi}\rangle=0$) is straightforward and the corresponding algorithms correspond to the Algorithm~\ref{algo:ECMC} with those choices.

 As can be seen from (\ref{eq:flow_dimer_algo}), the correct distribution of rotation center is not trivial and especially not uniform in space.
-Indeed, the distance $l$ between the dimer and rotation centers actually follows a Cauchy distribution, so that high values for $l$ are not rare and should be treated numerically with care.
+Indeed, the distance $l$ between the dimer and rotation centers actually follows a Cauchy distribution.
+High values for $l$ are not rare and should be treated numerically with care regarding float precision.
 In particular, the situation $l=0$ correspond to self-rotations, while the value $l\to \pm\infty$ codes for translations.
 Thus all possible single-dimer rotations with normed monomer velocities can indeed be generated.

 We study the numerical performances of implementing non-reversible rotations in dimer systems in Section~\ref{sec:dimer}.